GlennChia/terraform-gitlab-aws/README.md

 3. Run `terraform validate` to check for syntax errors.
 Run `terraform fmt` to format code
 4. Run `terraform plan` to understand the changes made
 5. Run `terraform apply -var-file="terraform.tfvars"` to run with the variables file (Create this file based on `terraform.template.tfvars` provided)
+Note: If we want to skip the prompt do `terraform apply -var-file="terraform.tfvars" -auto-approve`
 6. Run `terraform destroy` after deployment if used for testing

 # 3. Directory Structure and best practices